-57. What snacks can be sent in to serve to classrooms?
+58. What snacks can be sent in to serve to classrooms?
 Based upon USDA Nutrition Standards and School Board Policy ADF - District Wellness, the following list of approved snacks are the only allowable snacks for classroom celebrations or parties.
 No homemade goods are permitted.
 Snacks must be individually wrapped or in purchased container/package.
+This avoids safety issues associated with food allergies of students.